philscanlon/Hackathon2016/README.md

 ### What can you hack

-#### At a bare minimum tyou will need to:
+#### At a bare minimum you will need to:
 1. Get a a VMR running under your account inside of AWS
     * Publish the detais of this to the master list of routers https://github.com/philscanlon/Hackathon2016/blob/master/router-details.md
-2. Connect your router to .....
+2. Connect your router to the rest of the community by setting up .....
 3. Publish your name, location, to a topic .....
 4. Log onto the webex to see your ......